Thoracic Malignancies - Board Review Summary

 SBRT + Immunotherapy for Early-Stage NSCLC

 Phase II I-SABR suggested activity for SBRT + nivolumab.
-Phase III trials have not confirmed a role: SWOG 1914 (atezo) closed for futility, KEYNOTE 867 (pembro) closed for futility, and PACIFIC-4 has completed accrual.
-As of 2026, there is no phase III evidence supporting routine IO after SBRT for early-stage NSCLC.
+Phase III trials have not confirmed a routine role: SWOG 1914 and KEYNOTE 867 closed for futility, and PACIFIC-4 has completed accrual.
+At present, there is no phase III evidence supporting routine IO after SBRT for early-stage NSCLC.

 PART III - LOCALLY ADVANCED NSCLC